cookpa/HD-BETContainer/README.md

 ## GPU mode

-I have not tested the GPU on Docker.
-On Singularity, the GPU mode works well with `singularity run --nv`, and allows use of `-mode accurate -tta 1` for better results in less time than `-mode fast` requires on CPU.
+On Singularity, the GPU mode works well with `singularity run --nv`.
+I highly recommend using a GPU if possible.
+If running on the CPU, use multiple threads and `--disable_tta`.

 ## Citation